When you can’t stay sane, your relationship can’t either.

 Filled with nervous energy or frustration?
 Take some time to engage in physical activity and work it off, simultaneously staying fit and healthy!
 If it helps to diminish stress, bring your favorite music along.
 The relief you gain from spending an hour or two exercising will diminish your likelihood to snap at your partner.

 Miss your friends?
-Skip over to your favorite coffee shop or local watering hole with a few close friends.
+Skip over to your favorite coffee shop with a few close friends.
 Taking the time to reconnect with those who feel like your home away from home will leave you all feeling rejuvenated.
 Also, you can get things off your chest that have been weighing you down.

 Play an instrument?
 Want to learn?
 Take a trip into the land of music and experience its incredibly cathartic escape.
 It will likely provide you the sense of satisfaction and freedom that leaves you ready to face the real world.